 But… can’t I just trust F-Droid and be done with it?

 You don’t have to take my word for it: they openly admit themselves it’s a very basic process relying on badness enumeration (this doesn’t work by the way) which consists in a few scripts scanning the code for proprietary blobs and known trackers.
 You are therefore not exempted from trusting upstream developers and it goes for any repository.

 A tempting idea would be to compare F-Droid to the desktop Linux model where users trust their distribution maintainers out-of-the-box (this can be sane if you’re already trusting the OS anyway), but the desktop platform is intrinsically chaotic and heterogeneous for better and for worse.
 It really shouldn’t be compared to the Android platform in any way.

 While we’ve seen that F-Droid controls the signing servers (much like Play App Signing), F-Droid also fully controls the build servers that run the disposable VMs used for building apps.
-And as of July 2022, their guest VM image officially ran an end-of-life release of Debian LTS.
+And from June to November of 2022, their guest VM image officially ran an end-of-life release of Debian LTS.
 It is also worth noting that Debian LTS seperate project from Debian which attempts to extend the lifetime of releases that are deemed end-of-life by the Debian project and does not get handled by the Debian Security team.
 The version they were using (Debian Stretch) was actually discontinued 2 years prior.
 Undoubtedly, this raises questions about their whole infrastructure security.